dotlang/language/doc/RFE.md

 if call is for a union and there is also function inference, compiler will check.
 If we have a function for union type, then it will be used to T will be union type. if we don't have a function for union type but we have a fn for union options, then T will be runtime type.

-? - The dynamic union notation looks counter intuitive. old proposal
+Y - The dynamic union notation looks counter intuitive. old proposal
 A `XType = |T| :> Contract1(T) + Contract2(T)`
 B `Shape = |S| :> Draw(S, _) + Hasher(S, _)`